backstage/backstage/docs/getting-started/config/database.md

 - If the database is not hosted on the same server as the Backstage app, the PostgreSQL port needs to be accessible (the default is `5432` or `5433`)

-## 1. Install and configure PostgreSQL
+## 1. Install and Configure PostgreSQL

 :::tip Already configured your database?